colyseus/docs/docs/server/room.md

 ### `autoDispose: boolean`

-Automatically dispose the room when last client disconnect.
+Automatically dispose the room when last client disconnects.
 Default is `true`

 ---